bcgov/public-cloud-techdocs/docs/azure/get-started-with-azure/bc-govs-azure-landing-zone-overview.md

 While some default baselines have been implemented (primarily for regulatory compliance), each team is responsible for setting up [Alerts/Rules](https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/alerts-overview) and [Action Groups](https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/action-groups) based on their specific requirements.

+For additional information and guidance, please refer to the Microsoft [Advanced Alerting Strategies for Azure Monitoring](https://techcommunity.microsoft.com/blog/startupsatmicrosoftblog/advanced-alerting-strategies-for-azure-monitoring/4268698) article.

 ## Next steps

 - [Deploy to the Azure Landing Zone](../design-build-deploy/deploy-to-the-azure-landing-zone.md)